Last update: 01.21.2019

 RA4W VPN wants you to get raw with them, but are they keeping your data secure when you do?

 They advertise high-speed transfers, but we’ve seen several complaints online that speeds are being throttled.
-On the other hand, if speed isn’t your main concern, it’s one of the cheapest VPNs on the market at just $3.49/month or $29.99 for lifetime subscription – just keep in mind that’s the company’s lifetime they have in mind, not yours.
+On the other hand, if speed isn’t your main concern, it’s one of the cheapest VPNs on the market at just $3.49/month or $29.99 for a lifetime subscription – just keep in mind that they’re referring the company’s lifetime, not yours.
+Also, a lifetime is 500 months according to RA4W VPN – the provider estimates that you’ll be dead in 42 years, basically.

-Not only is it cheap, but you get a lot of accessibility for that low price.
+Anyway, not only is it cheap, but you get quite a lot of accessibility for that low price.
 Currently, the tool supports not just a range of mobile and desktop options, but several routers as well.
+Unfortunately, they only have an app for Windows.

 Unfortunately, if you’re looking for a VPN that will unlock Netflix, then RA4W VPN is not the answer for you.
-However, if you’re a movie fan and a tech-buff, you’ll be happy to know that this VPN gives you access to torrenting and other P2P, with the exception of US servers.
+However, if it’s torrenting you want, you’ll be happy to learn that this VPN gives you access to torrents and other P2P, just not on US servers.

-Finally, during our RA4W VPN Review, we found it very user-friendly – something that even non-techies could easily get up and running.
-However, if you do run into any issues, they have a good customer support team as well.
+Finally, during our RA4W VPN review, we found it very user-friendly – something that even non-techies could easily get up and running.
+However, if you do run into any issues, they have a good customer support team as well, which sadly lacks the 24/7 live chat option.

 Is R4AW VPN Safe to Use?

 On top of that, they’re using state-of-the-art encryption and VPN protocols.
-In terms of encryption, they use government-grade 256-Bit AES encryption.
+In terms of encryption, they use military-grade 256-bit AES encryption.
 Seriously, this is the encryption the US government uses to keep their information secure.
 To this date, there are no known direct breaches of this encryption.

 They also use the OpenVPN protocol, which is the gold standard in the industry thanks to its security and open-source nature.